SE-137 69 Österhaninge

 Our Conjet Connect cloud platform allows customers to monitor performance and plan ahead for equipment service.

 After completing the start-up routine, the operator can load a saved set of parameters or enter new parameters on the ACR™ robot, either directly on the robot’s display or using the handheld remote control.
 The operator then positions the robot and starts the automated concrete removal process from a safe distance of 15-30 feet (5-10 meters).

 The robot then operates autonomously according to the chosen parameters, working its way in a straight line, in a curve, or in a circle, while the operator monitors and supervises the process.

 The robot is equipped with a lance that moves over the concrete surface, shooting a high-pressure water jet and removing the damaged material.
 The operator sets the hydrodemolition parameters (for example, cutting width, speed and jet angle), positions the robot and starts the hydrodemolition process.
 When this is done, the robot works autonomously according to the set parameters, working its way in a straight line.
 All the operator must do is monitor the progress from a safe distance and inspect the result.

-When compared with other techniques, the use of Automatic Concrete Removal (ACR™) robots using hydrodemolition technology, significantly reduces the cost of operation..
-Concrete removal contractors utilizing ACR™ technology will see a significant increase in productivity and drop in labour concrete demolition cost for any type of project regardless of size and duration due to its effectiveness.
+When compared with other techniques, the use of Automatic Concrete Removal robots using hydrodemolition technology, significantly reduces the concrete demolition cost.
+Concrete removal contractors utilizing ACR™ technology will see a significant increase in productivity and drop in labor concrete demolition cost for any type of project regardless of size and duration.
 As mentioned, a single ACR™ removes the same amount of concrete roughly equal to 20-25 operators equipped with jackhammers.
-It also results in less operational downtime, bringing further cost savings to a project.
+It also results in less operational downtime, bringing further cost savings to your company’s concrete removal service.